OanaGaskey/Lane-Lines-Detection/README.md

 Image processing techniques can be applied to RGB colorspace but for color selection, the HSV space is much better.
 Hue, Saturation and Value are easier to work with mainly because the *hue* value carries the color of each pixel.

-The yellow mask is built from the HSV image to select pixels with hue between 15 and 25 and saturation above 60.
+The yellow mask is built from the HSV image to select pixels with hue between `15` and `25` and saturation above `60`.
 These values were identified from the images to be corresponding to the yellow lane markings.
-The white mask is built from the RGB image where all three color channels of a pixel have to be above the threshold value of 200.
+The white mask is built from the RGB image where all three color channels of a pixel have to be above the threshold value of `200`.
 This accurately selects the white markings on the pavement.

-The two masks are applied using *bitwise or* so both white and yellow pixels are kept.
+The two masks are applied using `bitwise_or` so both white and yellow pixels are kept.
 All other pixels are set to black.
 With this selection all lane lines pixels are correctly selected.
-There is also noise, from dried grass that corresponds to the yellow collor and white cars on the highway.
+There is also some noise left in the picture, mainly from dried grass that corresponds to the yellow collor and white cars on the highway.
 This will be removed with further processing.

 ![two](test_images_output/2.JPG)